rayenfassatoui/NeonSchemaPilot/README.md

 Open `http://localhost:3000` to use the interface.
 From the landing page, click **Connect with Neon URL**, paste your connection string, and you will be redirected to the database workspace with your schema snapshot.

+## Feature Quick Start

+### 🤖 AI Assistant
+Navigate to the **AI Studio** to draft queries, plan schema changes, and get intelligent suggestions based on your database structure.

+### 📊 Visualizations
+Use the **Charts** view to create interactive visualizations of your data.
+The system automatically suggests chart types and provides insights.

+### ⚡ Performance Monitoring
+Check the **Performance** dashboard to monitor query execution times, identify slow queries, and receive optimization recommendations.

+### 💾 Backup & Restore
+Go to **Backup & Restore** to create snapshots in SQL, JSON, or CSV formats.
+Preview estimated sizes before downloading.

+### ⏰ Scheduled Queries
+Set up **Scheduled Queries** to automate reports, cleanup tasks, and maintenance operations with cron-based scheduling.

+### 📥 Import/Export Data
+Use **Import Data** to upload CSV, JSON, or SQL files with automatic type inference, or **Export Data** to download tables in multiple formats.

 ## Environment & Connection Notes

 - Connection strings are passed around the app via the `connection` search param (base64 encoded).
 The navbar keeps this param on internal navigation so the same database context persists.